janobono/the-final-nut/README.md

 docker-compose up
 ```

-I didn't configure any proxy and all URLs are absolute.
-Fist page call is preloaded on the server side but next calls are from browser so you have to add
+I didn't configure any proxy.
+You have to add
 ```
 127.0.0.1    backend
 ```